 A concern of adopting a form based code is whether or not there is sufficient legislative authority to write, adopt, and implement form based regulation in Michigan.
-This question is raised in light of an initiative1 in the state of California to specifically enable form based coding.
+This question is raised in light of an initiative in the state of California to specifically enable form based coding.

 Most of the zoning enabling legislation adopted prior to 1924 was based on the New York general city enabling act of 1917.
-This would include P.A.
+This would include the former P.A.
 207 of 1921, as amended, (being the City and Village Zoning Act, M.C.L.
 125.581 et. seq.) in Michigan.
 Most of the zoning enabling acts adopted after 1924, however, were modeled on the Standard State Zoning Enabling Act, prepared by the United States Department of Commerce and first published in 1923 with the final version printed in 1924.
-This would include P.A.
-183 of 1943, as amended, (being the County Zoning Act, M.C.L.
-125.201 et.